 9.Processors.
 Each party shall only engage a processor, after duly notifying the other party of such engagement, to process the personal data on its behalf if that processor provides sufficient guarantees, by way of a written contract or other legal act under European Union or Member State law, that it will implement the same data protection obligations as this Addendum and the requirements of the Regulation.

-10.Indemnity.
-Each party shall indemnify (the “Indemnifying Party”) the other party, including its subsidiaries, affiliates, officers, directors, agents (the “Indemnified Party”), from any and all third party claims and resulting fines, sanctions, claims, losses, liabilities, damages, costs and expenses demands, reasonable attorneys’ fees, consultants’ fees and court costs (collectively, “Claims”) to the extent that such Claims arise from, or may be in any way attributable to (i) any violation by the Indemnifying Party of its obligations under this Data Privacy Addendum; and (ii) the negligence, gross negligence, bad faith, or intentional or willful misconduct of the Indemnifying Party or its personnel in connection with obligations set forth in this Data Privacy Addendum.
-The parties agree that the foregoing indemnification obligations shall (a) amend and replace any existing indemnification obligations under the Services Agreement (and any amendments thereto) with respect to the protection of Personal Data; and (b) apply irrespective of the location where such Claim is made, filed or adjudicated, and irrespective of any choice of law/forum language in the Services Agreement.

-Nothing within the Agreement or this DPA relieves the parties of their own direct responsibilities and liabilities under the GDPR.
+10. Liability.
+Notwithstanding any provisions of the Agreement or this DPA to the contrary, the limitation of liability set forth in the Agreement shall also apply to this DPA.

 11.Termination.
 This DPA constitutes an integral part of the Agreement and shall automatically terminate upon termination of the Agreement.
 If either party wishes to terminate its participation in the DPA, it may do so by providing written notice to the other party duly specifying the reason for its termination, at least 60 days prior to proposed termination.